 The biggest problem with sorghum syrup is that it can be difficult to find.
 Most of the sorghum syrup produced in this country is limited to small-batch producers with local distribution channels.

 In some areas you can find it at your local supermarket or specialty food store.
 But most of us will need to order it online.

-Three Secret Ingredients that Make This Pie Ultra Creamy and Not too Sweet
+3 Secret Ingredients to Make Pecan Pie Filling Creamy and Not Too Sweet

 Ok.
 These 3 ingredients are only "secret" in the sense that no one will guess they are in there.
 They'll just know it's the creamiest, most flavorful slice of pecan pie they've ever had.